 “The First-Generation@Scripps program was very helpful in the adjustment to college life.
 It made so many things about the college experience that seemed far over my head (talking to professors, financial aid, finding an on-campus job) realistic and manageable.
 By the end of the program, I knew what resources were offered by what offices and when to utilize them.
 Also, it was great coming to campus on the first day of orientation and seeing some familiar faces.” —Program participant

-The mission of the First-Generation at Scripps program is to provide support to students who are the first in their families to attend a four-year institution through a pre-orientation program for first-year students.
-Additionally, the program offers a series of educational and social events, activities, and workshops for all first-gen students at Scripps focused on the following themes:
+The mission of the First-Generation@Scripps program is to provide support to students who are the first in their families to attend a four-year institution through a pre-orientation program for first-year students.
+Additionally, the program offers a series of educational and social events, activities, and workshops for all first-generation students at Scripps College, focused on the following themes: